juntaki/bucketwiki/README.md

 # S3 wiki

 A simple wiki written in golang.

-Amazon S3 (and its compatibles) back-end.
+* Amazon S3 (and its compatibles) back-end
+* GitHub Flavored Markdown

 ## Build and run